musikele/blog-eleventy/_posts/2024/Im-back-advertising-industry.md

 Well, it happened that I came back.
 In the industry, not in the previous company!

-The long story short is that I tried another gig and it didn't went well.
+The long story short is that I tried another gig and it didn't go well.
 There won't be a long story.

 Luckily, when things started to get dumpy, I spread the voice that I was open to opportunity and in a matter of minutes I got a few interviews by old friends.
 That's the power of networking, amplified by the amazing coworkers I've had in the past.
 I am so grateful for the people I've met, they truly make the difference.